carbon-language/carbon-lang/docs/design/generics/goals.md

 checked when the function is called and the template is instantiated.

-A generic function is type checked when it is defined, and type checking can't use any information that is only known when the function is instantiated (such as the exact type).
+A generic function is type checked when it is defined, and type checking can't use any information that is only known when the function is instantiated such as the exact argument types.
 Furthermore, calls to a generic function may be type checked using only its declaration, not its body.
 You should be able to call a generic function using only a forward declaration.

 ### Predictability